b3cking/danubius.io/_posts/2022-03-16-input-validation-is-mandatory.md

 {% include image.html src="/images/input-validation-3.png" alt="File information on OS/X" %}

-Jpegs are usually allowed in a picture uploader form, for testing purpose let's assume we are an attacker, and want to upload a malicious binary or shell script over a magic number validation.
+Jpegs are usually allowed in a picture uploader web form, for testing purpose let's assume we are an attacker, and want to upload a malicious binary or shell script over a magic number validation.

 {% include image.html src="/images/input-validation-4.png" alt="PHP script magic number" %}